-Since 2022, UBS uses scenario-based approaches to assess our exposure to physical and transition risks stemming from climate change.
-However, in the portfolio management services, UBS is currently not directly considering climate scenarios in its investment decision-making processes.
+Since 2022, UBS-FML uses scenario-based approaches to assess our exposure to physical and transition risks stemming from climate change.
+This forward-looking analysis is based on data from an external vendor (S&P TruCost).
+However, in the portfolio management services, UBS is currently not directly considering climate scenario in its investment decision-making processes.
 The main PAI taken into account in this alignment with the objectives of Paris Agreement is greenhouse gas emissions.